 b.
 Upon completion of each service year, post uses Form SF-1190, Foreign Allowance Application, Grant and Report, for certification and payment of the differential for the previous year.
 The remarks box of Form SF-1190 must state the terms of the agreement, including agreement to either complete 36 months of the assignment, or repay the entire amount received while assigned to a post.

 c.
-SND is charged against HR/EX allotment 1025.
+SND is charged against GTM/EX allotment 1025.
 In addition, SND is identified separately from post differential, using object code 1152 in the accounting classification box on Form SF-1190.

 d.
 The combination of the SND plus danger pay for the post of assignment may not exceed 35 percent of basic compensation.
 SND may be reduced or eliminated while danger pay is in effect.

 Service Need Differential is paid subject to the following aggregate compensation ceiling—SND is subject, when combined with the employee’s basic pay and other payments, to the rate payable for Level I of the Executive Schedule for the calendar year.
 SND will be applied towards the total amount of aggregate compensation in the calendar year it is paid.